T0nyX1ang/PlagChecker4Python/README.md

 **Note:** You can convert the code to detect other languages by changing the annotation flag and the regular expressions in the source code.

 ## Update Notes:

+### Version 0.5.0
+* Make parameters to let user judge checking criterion.
+You can use -q/u/v to adjust **verbosity**, -l/n/s to adjust **$REJECT_LINE_SCORE**, -h to invoke **help**.
+Default criterion will be -u -v (if you use it as before).
+See help to get more infomation.
+* Change some infomation conditions according to the parameter.
+* Add a help inside the program.
+* **NOTICE: The increasing code lines are really annoying.
+We are planning to use another language with the core features in the program in future versions.**

 ### Version 0.4.1
 * Fix a typo.